Rev. 9, by Beverly Cosgrove, 6-05-2021

-Once again, shortages of injectable estradiol have appeared.
-AMAB trans women who are entirely dependent on injected estradiol are finding that their usual prescription is entirely unavailable.
-And a sense of panic is setting in.
+Once again, in 2018 shortages of injectable estradiol appeared.
+AMAB trans women who are entirely dependent on injected estradiol were finding that their usual prescription was entirely unavailable.
+And a sense of panic was setting in.

 This is not new.
 In 2016, a massive shortage developed which did not resolve itself until nearly the end of the year.
 That time, it was Par Pharmaceuticals, who manufactures Estradiol Valerate (“EV”) under license, who could not produce new stock of the brand-name Delestrogen injectable, due to shortage of approved oil for the medium.